Find food that fits your pet’s needs

+Small dog breeds are understandably popular, slotting into our lives and homes without taking up too much precious space, but we do need to consider how the world looks from their point of view.
 Try to get down on your dog’s level – literally – and take a good look around.
-Does the sofa loom high overhead and the slippery kitchen floor seem to extend for miles?
-This is your dog’s environment, so it’s important to see things from his perspective.
+Does the sofa loom high overhead?
+Does the slippery kitchen floor seem to extend for miles?
+Do even the children look like scary giants to your small dog?
+This is your dog’s environment, so it’s important to see things from their perspective.
 Ask yourself a few key questions:

-- Do things look a little scarier from down here?
-When people and household objects loom high overhead things can get a bit intimidating – think of a hoover that’s bigger than you are to get an idea of how your dog may feel.
+Do things look a little scarier from down here?
+When people and household objects loom high overhead, it can get a bit intimidating – think of a hoover that’s bigger than you are to get an idea of how your dog may feel.

-- How far away from primary rest or play areas are essentials such as his water dish?
+How far away from primary rest or play areas are essentials such as the water bowl?
 A short sprint or marathon distance?

-- If your dog is allowed on the furniture, how far does he have to jump?
-Would your dog benefit from a step that leads up to furniture that’s taller than he is?
+If your dog is allowed on the furniture, how far do they have to jump?
+Would your dog benefit from a step that leads up to furniture?

 All shapes and sizes

-Whatever your dog’s size and shape, be sure to take his needs into account when considering things like the size and shape of his bed, food and water dishes, leash and collar or harness type, temperature requirements, and more.
+Whatever your dog’s size and shape, be sure to take their needs into account when considering things like the size and shape of their bed, food and water dishes, lead and collar or harness type, temperature requirements, and more.

-Learning and practicing appropriate behaviour in a wide variety of situations from an early age will help a dog of any size feel reassured and relaxed, helping prevent behaviours that are undesirable or downright dangerous.
-Seek help from a reputable trainer who knows your breed, or search for a local group obedience class.
+Learning and practising appropriate behaviour in a wide variety of situations from an early age will help a dog of any size feel reassured and relaxed, helping prevent behaviours that are undesirable or downright dangerous.
+Seek help from a reputable, reward-based trainer who knows your breed, or search for a local obedience class.

 Less means more

-Small dogs may need more calories per kg daily than large dogs do, but they should still be safeguarded against gaining too much excess weight.
+Small dogs may need more calories per kg of body weight daily than large dogs do, but they should still be safeguarded against gaining too much excess weight.
 Obesity is just as dangerous for small dogs as it is for big dogs.

-These tiny tots need more calories per ounce of bodyweight, and can’t stockpile energy reserves in the way larger breed pups can, so they require more frequent calorie-dense meals.
+These tiny tots need more calories per gram of body weight, and can’t stockpile energy reserves in the way larger breed pups can, so they require more frequent calorie-dense meals.

-Mini breed puppies should be fed small meals frequently throughout the day to compensate for their small stomach capacity and rapacious need for energy.
-Read food labels for optimal feeding amounts and ask your vet for advice tailored for your individual little darling’s needs.
+Mini and small breed puppies should be fed small meals frequently throughout the day to compensate for their small stomach capacity and rapacious need for energy.
+Read food labels for optimal feeding amounts and ask your vet for advice tailored to your individual puppy’s needs.

 Living long and well

 Small dogs often live significantly longer than their large and giant breed counterparts.
-Maltese, Chihuahuas, Yorkshire Terriers and Miniature Dachshunds are all well known to live to be over 12 years old.
-The median lifespan for Miniature Poodles and Border Terriers is nearly 14 years of age, with the maximums reported to be nearly 20 years of age – venerable, to be sure!
+Maltese, Chihuahuas, Yorkshire Terriers and Miniature Dachshunds are all known to live to be over 12 years old.
+The median lifespan for Miniature Poodles and Border Terriers is nearly 14 years of age, with the maximum reported to be nearly 20 years of age.

-With all of this long life very often combined with city dwelling, small dogs need extra protection to maintain good health well into their golden years.
+This long life is very often combined with city dwelling, and small dogs need extra protection to maintain good health well into their golden years.
 In between regular trips to the vet, small dogs can really benefit from extra antioxidants to help their bodies combat the effects of ageing and urban life.